 A \emph{goodness-of-fit} testing is an equally important problem.
-That is, we test whether the given sample $\{\x_i\} \sim p(\x)$ is drawn from a given distribution $q(\x)$.
+That is, we test whether the given sample $\{\x_i\}$ is drawn from a particular distribution $q$ or from a family of distributions $\mathcal{Q}$.
 Traditional goodness-of-fit tests are the $\chi^2$-test and the Kolmogorov-Smirnov test.
-In principle, we can turn it into a two-sample test by drawing a sample $\{\y_i\}$ from $q(\x)$ and apply the MMD tests.
-However, it is often difficult in practice to draw samples from $q(\x)$, especially when $q(\x)$ corresponds to complex and high dimensional distributions. \citet{Liu16:KernelStein} and \citet{Chwialkowski16:KernelGoodness} independently and simultaneously develop a goodness-of-fit test based on Stein's identity applied to functions in RKHS \citep{Oates16:MonteCarlo}.
+In principle, we can turn it into a two-sample test by drawing a sample $\{\y_i\}$ from $q$ and apply the MMD tests.
+However, it is often difficult in practice to draw samples from $q$, especially when $q$ corresponds to complex and high dimensional distributions. \citet{Liu16:KernelStein} and \citet{Chwialkowski16:KernelGoodness} independently and simultaneously develop a goodness-of-fit test based on Stein's identity applied to functions in RKHS \citep{Oates16:MonteCarlo}.